 • neuritis (inflammation of the nerves);

-The uneven course of dysentery may also consist in the occurrence of exacerbations of the disease, which can occur at different periods of the disease.
-An exacerbation is characterized by a deterioration in the condition and the resumption of symptoms after a previous improvement.
+The unsmooth course of dysentery may also consist in the occurrence of exacerbations of the disease, which can occur at different periods of the disease.
+An exacerbation is characterized by deterioration of the condition and resumption of symptoms after previous improvement.

-A relapse of shigellosis, that is, the appearance of acute symptoms of the disease after recovery, may also develop.
+A relapse of shigellosis may also develop, that is, the appearance of acute symptoms of the disease after recovery.
 The cause of relapse may be the addition of a secondary infection or re-infection.
-At an early age of a child, otitis, pneumonia and other diseases are a frequent complication as a result of the addition or layering of a secondary infection.
+At an early age, a frequent complication of a child as a result of the addition or layering of a secondary infection is otitis media, pneumonia and other diseases.

-The diagnosis takes into account the epidemic situation, clinical manifestations and laboratory examination.
-The main diagnostic signs of dysentery are the frequency and nature of the stool (scanty, green, with an admixture of mucus and streaks of blood), the presence of painful false urges "to the bottom", as well as the acute onset of the disease and intoxication syndrome.
+When diagnosing, the epidemic situation, clinical manifestations and laboratory examination are taken into account.
+The main diagnostic signs of dysentery are the frequency and nature of stools (scanty, green, mixed with mucus and streaks of blood), the presence of painful false urges to go down, as well as the acute onset of the disease and intoxication syndrome.

-• coprogram, or clinical analysis of feces - examination of feces under a microscope; determines the number of leukocytes, erythrocytes in feces, neutral fats, muscle fibers, fatty acids and bacteria; the method allows to indirectly assess the degree of damage to the intestinal mucosa;
+• coprogram, or clinical stool analysis - examination of stool under a microscope; determines the number of leukocytes, red blood cells in feces, neutral fats, muscle fibers, fatty acids and bacteria; the method allows you to indirectly assess the degree of damage to the intestinal mucosa;

-• accurate confirmation of the diagnosis allows you to get a bacteriological method, sowing feces and vomit: isolating the causative agent of the disease and determining its sensitivity to antibiotics;
+• accurate confirmation of the diagnosis can be obtained by the bacteriological method, culture of feces and vomit: isolation of the causative agent of the disease and determination of its sensitivity to antibiotics;

-• serological tests of the studied blood (RNHA, ELISA) make it possible to detect specific antibodies to Shigella in the blood and an increase in their titer in the studied paired sera;
+• serological reactions of the tested blood (RNGA, ELISA) make it possible to detect specific antibodies to Shigella in the blood and an increase in their titer in the tested paired sera;

 • in doubtful cases, it is possible to use the PCR method to identify the causative agent of the disease;

-• sigmoidoscopy: an endoscopic method for examining the rectum and sigmoid colon using a rectoscope inserted through the anus.
+• sigmoidoscopy: an endoscopic method of examining the rectum and sigmoid colon using a rectoscope inserted through the anus.
 Allows you to visually identify and assess the condition of the intestinal mucosa.
-In children with dysentery, it is used extremely rarely.
+It is used extremely rarely in children for dysentery.

-In the general blood test, there are no changes in the mild form of shigellosis, and in severe forms, an increase in the number of leukocytes is noted.
+In a general blood test, there are no changes in mild forms of shigellosis, but in severe forms there is an increase in the number of leukocytes.
 ESR may be normal or slightly elevated.

 Treatment of dysentery (shigellosis) in children

-Depending on the severity, clinical form of the disease and the age of the child, dysentery is treated on an outpatient basis (at home) or in a hospital.
+Depending on the severity, clinical form of the disease and the age of the child, dysentery treatment is carried out on an outpatient basis (at home) or in a hospital.

-Outpatient treatment is permissible in case of a mild, erased course of the disease in a child older than a year and under certain epidemiological conditions: the absence of other children of preschool age (attending kindergarten) and adult family members working in catering units, in children's institutions and the water supply system in the family.
+Outpatient treatment is permissible in case of a mild, erased course of the disease in a child over a year old and under certain epidemiological conditions: the absence in the family of other preschool children (attending kindergarten) and adult family members working in catering units, in child care institutions and the water supply system.

-Treatment of a child with dysentery should be carried out comprehensively and include:
+Treatment of a child with dysentery should be comprehensive and include:

 • mode;